 • XML for Windows Installer

-• Visual Studio is a program developed by Microsoft.
+• Visual Studio, developed by Microsoft

 • Paint.NET